 Although you should certainly dress in a way that is considerate of others, this does not mean that you dress to "please" others.

 Once when I was a Bible study teacher, someone from my Bible study kindly sent me an anonymous gift, a beautiful Vera Bradley bag.
 I rarely (well, probably never) would have splurged to buy such an item for myself, but I was happy and pleased to own something so stylish.
 However, over time I began to notice that people treated me differently when I carried that bag.
 I got many, many compliments.
-Once a woman complimented me and I said, "Oh, it was a gift..."
+Once a woman complimented me and I said, "Oh, it was an anonymous gift..."
 She responded with astonishment, "A gift?
 Do you know, that must have cost $75 or more?
 That is some gift!"
 Clerks in stores treated me with more respect and deference than I'd ever experienced before.
 Nurses in doctors' offices asked me what I did for a living (ha!).
 For a time I enjoyed the feeling, but after awhile it began to bother me that something as silly as a handbag could have such a huge effect on how people treated me.

 I tell that story to encourage you not to try to be a people-pleaser, nor to follow all the latest trends and styles primarily for the respect and power it will gain you around others who may not be able to afford what you have chosen to purchase and display.